sourcegraph/sourcegraph-public-snapshot/dev/auth-provider/README.md

 ## Using Keycloak in local dev

 1. Run Keycloak: `./keycloak.sh`
-1. To make your local Sourcegraph dev server use OpenID or SAML provided by Keycloak, uncomment the relevant section in `dev/config.json` or on the site admin configuration page.
+1. To make your local Sourcegraph dev server use OpenID or SAML provided by Keycloak, follow the instructions in the comments near the `dev/config.json` **`auth.providers`** section.

 > If Keycloak is useful, we will add it to the dev/Procfile so it always runs in local dev.